zio/zio/docs/guides/migrate/migration-guide.md

 - `Random.live`, `Random.scalaRandom`, `Random.any`
 - `System.live`, `System.any`

 6. In ZIO some services have an alternative implementation rather than the default one.
 In ZIO 1.x, the default implementation of these services was provided by the environment.
-So when we wanted to use the default implementation, we don't require to provide them explicitly at the end of the world.
-But if we wanted to use the alternative implementation, we need to provide them explicitly.
-For example, to use the java implementation of `Clock`, we need to provide the `Clock.javaClock` layer:
+So when we wanted to use the default implementation, we didn't have to provide them explicitly at the end of the world.
+But in case we wanted to use an alternative implementation, we had to provide them explicitly.
+For example, to use the java implementation of `Clock`, we had to provide the `Clock.javaClock` layer:

 ```scala
 import zio._